 How to make Carbonara Chicken and Bacon

 Cook the spaghetti or linguine pasta according to the package directions for al dente.
-Reserve 1/4 cup of cooking water and drain the rest of the pasta.
+Reserve 1/4 cup of the cooking water, then drain the rest of the pasta.

 While the pasta is cooking, whisk together the eggs and 1/3 cup of the Parmesan cheese and set aside.